Information for parents

 When we vaccinate children for the flu, we can help protect everyone in the community.

 Most children who are allergic to eggs can still safely get a flu vaccine.
-Talk to your healthcare provider or call the Communicable Disease program at (253) 798-6410.
+Talk to your healthcare provider or call us at (253) 798-6410.

 Nasal spray flu vaccine